-In accordance with the Vision and Mission, this specification defines a set of requirements that if met, would significantly increases the probability that an open source compliance program had achieved a sufficient level of quality, consistency and completeness; although a program that satisfies all the specification requirements does not guarantee full compliance.
-The requirements represent a base level (minimum) set of requirements a program must satisfy to be considered OpenChain Conforming.
+In accordance with the Vision and Mission, this specification defines a set of requirements that if met, would ensure that an open source compliance program had achieved a sufficient level of quality, consistency and completeness.
+The requirements represent a base level (minimum) set of requirements a program must satisfy to be considered OpenChain compliant.
 The specification focuses on the "what" and "why" qualities of a compliance program as opposed to the "how" and "when" considerations.
 This ensures a practical level of flexibility that enables different organizations to tailor their policies and processes to best fit their objectives.

 Section 2 introduces definitions of key terms used throughout the specification.
 Section 3 presents the specification requirements where each one has a list of one or more Verification Artifacts.
 They represent the evidence that must exist in order for a given requirement to be considered satisfied.
-If all the requirements have been met for a given program, it would be considered OpenChain Conforming in accordance with version 1.0 of the specification.
+If all the requirements have been met for a given program, it would be considered OpenChain compliant in accordance with version 2016-H1 of the specification.